napoles-uach/Nanostring/README.md

 or

-If you are not familiar with github, just download as a Zip file the whole project in the green button (with the leyend "Code").
+If you are not familiar with github, just download as a Zip file the whole project in the green button (with the leyend "Code") at the top of this page.
 As the code works with a large set of images, this would be a large file (more than 1 Gb), so be patient.